refinedev/refine/documentation/docs/guides-concepts/tables/index.md

 You can also change the `current` and `pageSize` values by using the `setCurrent` and `setPageSize` functions that are returned by the `useTable` hook.
 Every change will trigger a new fetch.

 By default, pagination happens on the server side.
-If you want to do pagination handling on the client side, you can pass the pagination.mode property and set it to "client".
-Also, you can disable the pagination by setting it to "off".
+If you want to do pagination handling on the client side, you can pass the `pagination.mode` property and set it to `"client"`.
+Also, you can disable the pagination by setting it to `"off"`.

 ```tsx
 import React from "react";